-To help secure the future of the majestic Asian lion, ZSL conservationists will work in the field in India, collaborating with Indian and international conservation agencies:
+To help secure the future of the majestic Asiatic lion, ZSL conservationists will work in the field in India, collaborating with Indian and international conservation agencies:

 Preparing Indian communities around forest expansion